Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

 Table Name: User_Account

 Table Description:
-    Holds Username, Password, First_Name, Last_Name, and Email.
-Username and Password are used to log in and gain access to the rest of the application.
+    Holds user account data tuples containing: Username, Password, First_Name, Last_Name, and Email.
+    Username and Password are used to log in and gain access to the rest of the application (except for Create Account).

 Fields:
     Username, VARCHAR(32) - Primary Key
     Password, VARCHAR(16)
     First_Name, VARCHAR(50)
     Last_Name, VARCHAR(50)
-    Email, VARCHAR(320)
+    Email, VARCHAR(320) - UNIQUE

 Test: INTERACTION WITH THE 'CREATE ACCOUNT' PAGE
     Use case name
-        Verify that a new user can create a User_Account tuple by interacting with the Create Account application page.
+        'Create Account' form submission inserts valid record into User_Account.
     Description
-        Test that form data is being entered into the User_Account table from the "Create an Account" page.
+        Verify that valid form data entered in the "Create an Account" page produces a record in the User_Account database table.
     Pre-conditions
-        User must provide a valid Username that does not already exist in the User_Account table, password, First_Name, Last_Name, and Email.
-Note: Email address should be unique for each User_Account tuple.
+        User must provide a valid Username that does not exist in the User_Account table, as well as Password, First_Name, Last_Name, and Email.
+Email address must be unique.
     Test steps
-        1. Navigate to Create an Account page
+        1. Navigate to 'Create an Account' page
-        2. Provide valid user name
+        2. Provide a valid user name
-        3. Provide valid password
+        3. Provide a valid password
         4. Provide a first name
         5. Provide a last name
-        6. Provide an email address that does not exist in the User_Account table
+        6. Provide an email address that does not currently exist in User_Account
         4. Click Create Account button
     Expected result
-        A tuple should be entered registering the new user, including his/her login credentials.
+        A tuple should appear in User_Account describing the new user, including his/her login credentials.
+        User should be directed to the 'Login' page.
     Actual result
         TBD
     Status (Pass/Fail)